drodil/backstage-plugin-qeta/docs/setup.md

 );
 ```

-An interface to create/update/edit/delete announcements is now available at `/qeta`.
+An interface for Q&A is now available at `/qeta`.